lizmat/CodeUnit/README.md

 my $cu1 = CodeUnit.new(:$context);
 ```

 The `new` method instantiates a `CodeUnit` object.
+It takes the following named arguments:

+### :context

-It takes an options `:context` named argument, which should be specified with a value returned by the `context` subroutine.
+Optional.
+The `:context` named argument can be specified with a value returned by the `context` subroutine.
+If not specified, will assume a fresh context without any outer / caller lexicals visible.

+Used value available with the `.context` method.

+### :compiler

+Optional.
+The `:compiler` named argument can be specified to indicate the low level compiler object that sould be used.
+Can be specified as a string, in which case it will be used as an argument to the `nqp::getcomp` function to obtain the low level compiler object.
+Defaults to `"Raku"`.

+Used value available with the `.compiler` method.

+### :multi-line-ok

+Optional, Boolean.
+Indicate whether it is ok to interprete multiple lines of input as a single statement to evaluate.
+Defaults to `True` unless the `RAKUDO_DISABLE_MULTILINE` environment variable has been specified with a true value.

+Used value available with the `.multi-line-ok` method, and can be used as a left-value to change.

 eval
 ----